Ever feel like there’s an aspect of life that seems to be consuming a large portion of your time and energy? Yes? Welcome to being a human!

 If you’re interested in learning more about mindfulness and opportunities for practicing mindfulness exercises, then you’re in luck because there are many resources out there.

-- There are free apps (e.g., Headspace; Stop, Breathe, & Think; Calm), as well as audio and videos available online (e.g., Youtube) that can help guide you through some useful exercises.
+- The WellTrack app has a tool called the The Zen Room designed to help you clear your mind and relax.
+In additon, there are many other free apps (e.g., Headspace; Stop, Breathe, & Think; Calm), as well as audio and videos available online (e.g., Youtube) that can help guide you through some useful exercises.

 There are also opportunities on campus to practice mindfulness: